ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 tags: [nlp, tagalog, low-resource languages, prodigy, natural language processing, machine learning]
 description: |
-    The lack of Tagalog gold-standard named-entity recognition (NER) data inhibits us from training decent structured prediction pipelines for our language.
+    The lack of Tagalog gold-standard named-entity recognition (NER) data inhibits us from training decent structured prediction pipelines for the language.
 In this blog post, I'll talk about the state of Tagalog-based corpora, my progress on building a gold-standard dataset (and its limitations), and my hopes for the future of Tagalog NLP.
 excerpt: |
-    The lack of Tagalog gold-standard NER data inhibits us from training decent structured prediction pipelines for our language.
+    The lack of Tagalog gold-standard NER data inhibits us from training decent structured prediction pipelines for the language.
 In this blog post, I'll talk about the state of Tagalog-based corpora, my progress on building a gold-standard dataset (and its limitations), and my hopes for the future of Tagalog NLP.
 ---